ridabensalem/tour-trek/README.md

 - [📝 License](#license)

 # 📖 [Tour Trek  ] <a name="about-project"></a>
-**[Tour Trek ]** is Tour Trek is a platform that allows you to book hassle-free travel to your favorite destinations.
-Explore the world with Tour Trek! .
+**[Tour Trek ]**  is a platform that allows you to book  different houses and hassle travel to your favorite destinations.
+Explore the world with Tour Trek!

 ## 🛠 Built With <a name="built-with"></a>